Data protection

 Basic information

-We, Terhalle Holding GmbH & Co.
-KG (hereinafter referred to as Terhalle), take the protection of your personal data very seriously and strictly adhere to the rules of the currently applicable data protection laws.
-These include, above all, the General Data Protection Regulation (hereinafter DS-GVO) and the Federal Data Protection Act (BDSG).
+We, Terhalle Holding GmbH (hereinafter referred to as Terhalle), take the protection of your personal data very seriously and adhere strictly to the rules of the currently applicable data protection laws.
+This includes above all the General Data Protection Regulation (hereinafter referred to as GDPR) and the Federal Data Protection Act (BDSG).

-Personal data is collected on our websites and when using our services only to the extent necessary and processed for the intended purpose.
-Personal data is data by which you are personally identifiable or other data linked to you.
+Personal data is only collected on our websites and when using our services to the extent necessary and processed for a specific purpose.
+Personal data is data by which you can be personally identified or other data linked to you.

-Responsible body in the sense of the DS-GVO:
+Responsible body within the meaning of the GDPR:

 48683 Ahaus-Ottenstein